Master0fFate/fastcuts-json/README.md

 # fastcuts-json

-A JSON repository providing quick access to relevant websites for the Fastcuts web application.
+A JSON repository providing quick access to relevant websites for the Fastcuts website.

 ## Overview